 To save on your bill, we suggest you keep vents and doors open and cool your home at 78 degrees or warmer.
 And, for additional savings, raise the thermostat to 82 degrees or warmer when you are away.

-You can know what it really costs to run your A/C, appliances and devices with the FPL Energy Manager.
+And now, for the first time ever, you can know what it really costs to run your A/C, appliances and devices, with the new FPL Energy Manager.
 Plus, you get customized tips on how to save on your bill.
 It’s super easy and you can access anywhere, anytime, via phone, desktop, or tablet.